STOUGHTON COMMUNITY CHOICE POWER SUPPLY PROGRAM

 If you have already chosen a competitive supplier on your own

-You must opt-out of this Program.
+If you have received a notification letter and have already chosen a competitive supplier on your own, you must opt-out of this Program.
 This will ensure you continue to get your electricity from that Competitive Supplier.
-If you wish to leave that Competitive Supplier to be part of the Program, before opting-in, we suggest that you verify with that Competitive Supplier that they will not charge you any fees or penalties for leaving their supply service.
+If you wish to leave that Competitive Supplier to be part of the Program, before opting-in, we suggest that you verify with that Competitive Supplier that they will not charge you any penalties for leaving their supply service.